FOMO: The Fear of Other Morons' Opportunities

 "Should I be in a jungle trek right now?"

-No, Carl.
 You should be face-down in a hammock, mildly drunk and unreachable.

 Mindfulness?
 That's Cute.